5 Ways Kids’ Collections Build Lifelong Skills

 For older children, ask them to agree to a limit for their collection and have them track it themselves.
 This is great practice for self-discipline and teaches responsibility.
 They will have to effectively manage their items and make decisions to abide by their agreement.

-- Write down collection rules using a Rules Free Printable
+- Write down collection rules on colorful charts

-- Track collection pieces using a Checklist Free Printable
+- Track collection pieces using an incentive chart or graphing grid

 5. Earn Opportunities & Value Rewards